dmidlo/histdata.com-tools/docs/reconstruction-persistence-contracts.md

 its transaction directory and rejects absolute paths, traversal, alternate separators, or paths that do not match the symbol/date partition evidence.

+Generic delivery uses the parallel v2 axis `schema=histdatacom.reconstruction-product.v2/run=.../delivery=<profile>/member=.../group=...`.
+The modern-reference profile is an identity projection with a content-bound identity-lineage hash; broker-conditioned delivery remains an optional, separate adapter.

 `stage_reconstruction_publication()` writes each Parquet file through a partial name, fsyncs it, validates it, atomically publishes the compact manifest inside the hidden transaction directory, and validates a clean replay.
 The final